swagemakers-rrc/Baby-s-First-Repository/READMe.md

 - 'git branch': Allows the user to list, create, or delete branches.
 - 'git merge': Join two or more divergent branches together again e.g. reintegrate a branch with the main/master branch after adding and committing new changes to the differing branch.
 - 'git checkout': Switch branches or restore files

+## My Unique Touch

+### Describe something that sets me apart from others

+This is difficult because I generally view myself as very 'average' or ordinary in many ways.
+I suppose I'm most defined by my artistic ability, as I do love creating art; it is a longterm passion of mine.
+I also love video games, especially the mmorpg game Final Fantasy XIV.
+I've made a lot of great friends playing that game, and we hangout on discord voice chat a lot, sometimes even just to watch TV or movies together.
+Other than those things, I suppsoe I am taller than the average Canadian woman by several inches, and I have terrible eyesight, so I need to wear glasses.
+Hopefully one day I can just get LASIK, because glasses really do suck.